Japanese spirea

 - Is Japanese spirea good for the Colorado Front Range?

-- Yes.
-Japanese spirea is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Japanese spirea is a well-suited shrub for Colorado's Front Range.

 - How big does Japanese spirea get?